Role of the School Council

 - Mr Chris Danher – DET Representative

 - Ms Debbie Boyce (Secretary and Minute Taker – Non Voting Attendee)

-School Council Meetings occur on the evening of the third Thursday of the month.
-Sub Committee Meetings occur on the afternoon/evening of the first Wednesday of the month.
+School Council Meetings occur on the evening of the fourth Thursday of the month.
+Sub Committee Meetings occur on the afternoon/evening of the second Wednesday of the month.

 Role of School Councillors